 Kids are drawn to the outdoors—whether they’re playing in someone’s yard or asking, “Are we there yet?” during a family trip.
-They are one hundred percent sure there are hidden gems waiting to be discovered outside, and I can’t say that I blame them.
+They are one hundred percent sure hidden gems are waiting to be discovered outside, and I can’t say that I blame them.
 Some of my best memories were created while exploring the outdoors around my neighborhood.

 Choosing a National Park for Your Family

 According to the National Park Foundation, there are over 400 national parks in the U.S. I know, that’s a lot.
 With so many options to choose from, you and your family should discuss what kind of climate, atmosphere, and/or local activities you’re interested in.
 For example, if you have kids who are interested in the country’s history, you can travel to the Colonial National Historical Park in Virginia or the New Orleans Jazz National Historical Park.
 If animals are your kids’ passion, consider visiting the Greater Yellowstone Ecosystem—described as the “Serengeti of North America”—where you may spot (safely from a distance) bears, deer, moose, elk, eagles, and bison.
-Note: Yellowstone did sustain significant damage from historic flooding this year, so be sure to check what’s open in the park before planning.

 Since you’ll be traveling with your kids, it’s important to make sure the park you choose has kid-friendly activities.
 Based on your child’s age, it’s probably not a good idea to take them on a two-hour nature trail if they’re easily distracted or won’t be able to find a place to use the restroom.
-Here are a few of our kid-friendly picks:
+Here are a few of our favorite kid-friendly picks:

 If you and your family are certain you want to hike but aren’t sure about long trails, Joshua Tree National Park, located in California, is the perfect place to visit.
 With over 300 miles of trails, it’s easy to find something short that you and your family can enjoy.
 There are trails like Bajada, which is only 15-20 minutes, and Cottonwood Spring, which is only 10 minutes.
-If you don’t mind trails that are a little longer in length, you can always visit Joshua Tree National Park’s hiking page for more options.
+If you don’t mind trails that are a little longer, you can always visit Joshua Tree National Park’s hiking page for more options.

 If you have a few days to spare, the Olympic National Park in Port Angles, Washington is great for experiencing different scenery.
 The Pacific Coast offers several beaches such as the Mora and Rialto while the various rainforests give you a chance for solitude away from crowded areas.
-What’s amazing about this park is that your kids will be able to see wild animals IRL like elk and whales.
+What’s amazing about this park is that your kids will be able to see wild animals in real life like elk and whales.

 The National Park Service also offers an online tool to help you find a park nearby that suits your family’s needs.